xbmc/kodi-tv/src/content/article/devcon-2019-belgrade-part-iii/index.md

 title: 'DevCon 2019 - Belgrade - Part III'
 date: 2019-10-11T00:15:57Z
 author: Prof Yaffle
+featured_image:
-featured_image: /images/blog/Church of Saint Sava
+  src: /images/blog/Church of Saint Sava
+  title: ''
+  alt: ''
 ---
 So, here we are, the third and final day of DevCon 2019.
 It's likely to be a short list of topics this morning before some people head home while those who remain use the time together to write some fabulous code.
 So, let's get straight to business.